PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 a section with an example with a real network, so that readers can see how these methods would apply to real-world data.

+> These are preferences of the reviewer, which I respect, but essentially an entirely different manuscript, which I will not write.
+Expanding on constructive criticism from reviewer 1 and 2, I am confident that the manuscript is now more accessible.

 In addition to the above general comments, here go a few additional specific
 suggestions:

 Line 25: You say you will focus on five measure to evaluation classification tasks.
 Why this particular set of measures?

+> Explained in the revised introduction

 Lines 29-35: Please add the left hand side of the equality of each equation (for example, add "x = " for the first equation), and number all equations, so all readers can navigate more easily through the text and the equations.

+> Will defer to the editor for this decision

 Line 33: "event"

+> Fixed

 Line 49: "latter"

+> Fixed

 Line 95: Baseline values of what?
 Please use a more self explanatory title.

+> Fixed

 Line 96: Please define connectance, as not all readers will be familiar with this concept.

+> Fixed

 Line 135: Please reverse opening square bracket.

+> Unclear why, no change

 Line 146: "bias"

+> Fixed

 Line 259: "especially"

+> Fixed

 Line 262: "example"

+> Fixed

 Line 263: "Does"

+> Fixed

 Line 273: missing references

+> Fixed